 Preamble

-The purpose of this preamble is to offer overarching guidance for the application and selection of projects to which auction proceeds from the ICANN new gTLD program may be allocated.
+The purpose of this preamble is to offer overarching guidance for the review and selection of projects to which auction proceeds from the ICANN new gTLD program may be allocated.

-Projects are required to be in alignment with any criteria needed to maintain ICANN's U.S. tax-exempt status, and therefore must be in areas that are relevant to and support ICANN’s mission statement and core principles.
+Funded projects are required to be in alignment with ICANN’s mission statement and core principles, which are the basis for ICANN's U.S. tax-exempt status, and therefore must be in areas that are relevant to and support ICANN’s mission statement and core principles.
 ICANN's Mission Statement will therefore set the key parameters for the auction proceeds application and selection process.
 Members and participants of the Cross Community Working Group Auction Proceeds (CCWG AP) believe nevertheless that it is helpful to put the broader Internet context into consideration.

-The auction proceeds from the new gTLD program must be used to support projects that are consistent with an “open and interoperable Internet”.
+The auction proceeds from the new gTLD program shall be used to support projects that are consistent with an “open and interoperable Internet”.
 The concept of “open and interoperable Internet” can be described from many angles: technological, business, political, social and cultural and may have different meanings in different communities.
 This preamble does not provide a definitive description, as the Internet continues to evolve at every level.

 However, the CCWG believes that, at a technical level, the IP routing and numbering systems, the Domain Name System, the root server system, as well as the development of open standards, have historically served an open and interoperable Internet because of the opportunities they have provided to participate, innovate and compete without impediments.

-Therefore, the CCWG considers the following to be important guidelines for applications seeking auction proceeds funding:
+Therefore, the CCWG considers the following to be important guidelines for the review and selection of applications seeking auction proceeds funding:

-Be aligned with ICANN's mission and core principles
+The purpose of an application must be aligned with ICANN's mission and core principles

 Support ICANN's community activities and consensus-building processes